bar

 Who can access Therapy Services?

 Our Therapy Services are for adults over the age of 18 who are living with a terminal or life-limiting illness in the local community.
 Our palliative, rehabilitative approach aims to enable you to live your life as well as possible.
-We aim to help individuals; as well as your families, friends, and carers; to cope with changes associated with living with a life-limiting condition.
+We aim to help individuals; as well as your family, friends, and carers; to cope with changes associated with living with a life-limiting condition.

 How can Therapy Services help?